 makes a statement that is false or misleading by reason of the inclusion in the statement of false or misleading matter or of the omission from the statement of any matter that is required or may be material, or furnishes or causes to be furnished any record or thing that is false or is misleading in a material particular or which makes any material omission, commits an offence.

-Penalty: $5 000, or imprisonment for one year, or both.
+Penalty for this subsection: a fine of $5 000, or imprisonment for one year, or both.

 (2) A person who, by an act intended to falsify or destroy the record, alters or destroys any record to which subsection (1) relates commits an offence.

-Penalty: $5 000, or imprisonment for one year, or both.
+Penalty for this subsection: a fine of $5 000, or imprisonment for one year, or both.

 (3) A person who, otherwise than in the course of a duty under this Act, makes a record of, or divulges or communicates to any person, information coming to the knowledge of that person by reason of —